Back To Search Results

 Dosing Schedule

-The regimen for aducanumab is titrated upward over time.[18]
-It is as follows:
+The regimen for aducanumab is titrated upward over time[22] according to the following titration schedule:

 • First infusion (1 mg/kg)